Crypto.com Arena: Sports

-In 2018, the arena hosted Monster Jam for the very first time.
+In 2018, the arena hosted Monster Jam for the first time.
 In 2019, the PBR Unleash the Beast Series hosted its Iron Cowboy event at the arena, marking the first PBR event to be held there.
 On June 9, 2019, the ACE Family hosted a charity basketball game against singer Chris Brown.

 On November 9, 2019, the arena hosted KSI vs. Logan Paul II, a boxing event headlined by a rematch between the two YouTubers.
-On February 24, 2020, the arena hosted a celebration of life for Kobe Bryant and his daughter Gianna following the 2020 Calabasas helicopter crash.
 On November 28, 2020, the arena hosted the boxing event Mike Tyson vs. Roy Jones Jr.

+On April 14, 2024, the Clippers played their final regular season home game at the arena, against the Houston Rockets, losing 116–105.
+On May 1, 2024, the Clippers played their final playoff home game at the arena, against the Dallas Mavericks in the first round of the playoffs, losing 123–93.

 2028 Summer Olympics

-Crypto.com Arena is expected to host basketball during the 2028 Summer Olympics.
+Crypto.com Arena is expected to host gymnastics during the 2028 Summer Olympics.
 Per IOC rules, the venue must be referred to under a generic name for the duration of the Games.